Existence and Uniqueness of Stationary Solutions in 5-Dimensional Minimal Supergravity: Harmonic Map Existence and Uniqueness

 As the two maps are asymptotic to each other there is a uniform bound for the distance $d(\Psi_1,\Psi_2)\leq C$, and we may then interpret the function $\sqrt{1 + d(\Psi_1,\Psi_2)^2}$ as weakly subharmonic on $\mathbb{R}^3$.
 Due to the fact that $\Gamma$ is of codimension 2, the maximum principle applies \cite[Lemma 8]{Weinstein1} to show that $\sqrt{1 + d(\Psi_1,\Psi_2)^2}\leq 1$, since $d(\Psi_1,\Psi_2)\rightarrow 0$ at infinity.
 Hence $\Psi_1=\Psi_2$.

 The proof of existence proceeds as follows.
 Let $\mathfrak{D}_j$ be an increasing sequence of domains that exhaust $\mathbb{R}^3\setminus\Gamma$ as $j\rightarrow\infty$, and let $\Psi_j$ be the unique harmonic map on $\mathfrak{D}_j$ which agrees with the model map on the boundary, that is, having the Dirchlet boundary conditions $\Psi_j=\Psi_0$ on $\partial\mathfrak{D}_j$.
-Since $|\tau(\Psi_0)|$ is uniformly bounded and decays sufficiently fast at infinity, there exists a positive smooth function $w$ on $\mathbb{R}^3$ satisfying $\Delta w\leq -|\tau(\Psi_0)|$ such that $w\rightarrow 0$ as $r\rightarrow\infty$.
+Since $|\tau(\Psi_0)|$ is uniformly bounded and decays sufficiently fast at infinity, there exists \cite[pg.
+838]{WeinsteinHadamard} a positive smooth function $w$ on $\mathbb{R}^3$ satisfying $\Delta w\leq -|\tau(\Psi_0)|$ such that $w\rightarrow 0$ as $r\rightarrow\infty$ \cite[Lemma 10]{KhuriWeinsteinYamada}.
 Then with the aid of \eqref{1999} we find

 The maximum principle may be used again to produce a uniform $C^0$ estimate for $d(\Psi_j,\Psi_0)$.
 From this, local pointwise energy estimates may be established following \cite[Section 6]{KhuriWeinsteinYamada}.
 Note that although \cite[Section 6]{KhuriWeinsteinYamada} is written explicitly for the rank 2 target space $SL(3,\mathbb{R})/SO(3)$, analogous arguments may be given by $G_{2(2)}/SO(4)$ since it is also of rank 2.
 Standard elliptic bootstrapping can now be implemented to control all higher order derivatives of $\Psi_j$ on compact subsets.
-Therefore this sequence of maps subconverges to a harmonic map $\Psi$ having a distance to the model map which is uniformly bounded and vanishes at infinity.
-In particular the solution is asymptotic to $\Phi_0$.
-We have proved the following result.
+Therefore this sequence of maps subconverges to a harmonic map $\Psi$ having a distance to the model map which is uniformly bounded and vanishes at infinity, since \eqref{f82y-0---} implies